Fonta1n3/FullyNoded/Docs/QandA.md

 #### Question : Is there currently a way to execute bitcoin-cli rescanblockchain with the start/stop height parameters from within fully Noded?
 *especially with some slick autocomplete for commands and parameters. rpc syntax can be a pain sometimes.*

-No, need to add that.
-It should automatically rescan from prune height though *if* your pruned.
+No, I need to add that to FN app.
+It should automatically rescan from prune height though *if* your pruned.<br/>
+Anyway, doing it the way Fully Noded does it adds a layer of complexity too.
+Extra need for escaping characters, absolutely stuff that’s not needed, if doing it straight via terminal.

+Definitely something to be said about a cool UX where it autosuggests the rpc call and then shows a UI for the params with explainers.

+#### Question : Is there an ability to add peers and remove peers
+Not yet, but I think it is an important thing to add as far as "direct rpc calls" are concerned.<br/>
+There’s a cool project that lists a bunch of trusted tor nodes, so you can add them if you want to use your node 100% behind tor without getting attacked by chain analysis.

+Would need to start simple and expand... sigh so much to do so little time.
+Wish there were other swift devs who would help out.